 It’s a conservative state, and one of those five casinos — the Greenbrier — is owned by Gov. Jim Justice and his family.
 Both those factors bode well for the casinos’ chances of remaining open, and Gov. Justice has said he hopes to avoid a second shutdown.
 His Attorney General, Patrick Morrisey, is even more resistant to anti-COVID measures and the two clashed over it on November 19.

 On the other hand, there are now two online casinos in WV, which wasn’t true back in the spring.
 If the casinos did have to close their doors again, the consequences to the state’s revenues wouldn’t be quite as dire as they were the first time around.

 Wisconsin has a large number of tribal casinos but no commercial gambling.
 This leaves the decision out of the state’s hands.
 Its collection of casinos is partially open at the moment, and could swing either way as there are eleven different tribes operating the casinos, each making its decisions independently.

 Six of those casinos never reopened in the first place.
-Another, St. Croix Casino Turtle Lake, had been open but closed again on November 11, with the plan to resume business on December 10.
+Another, St. Croix Casino Turtle Lake, had been open but closed again on November 11, with the inital plan to resume business on December 10, later pushed back to December 15.
 The other 20 casinos are open now, but taking things day by day.